ConnorHibbs/ARView-API/README.md

 # Quick Start Guide

 This guide is for understanding how to interact with the data through the API.
-If you already have a database running and can modify the following calls to suit your needs, please skip the next section.
+If you already have a database running and can modify the following calls to suit your needs, please skip the next section (GraphQL Crash Course).
 If you want to get the database and API running locally, and fill the database with the test data used in this example, then the next section is just for you.

-##Setting Up With Sample Data
+## Setting Up With Sample Data
 1. Install Neo4J https://neo4j.com/
 You just need the desktop version, not the server or enterprise version